 macOS X 10.11.6 or higher.

-TestDisk is fully open-source software, meaning it’s completely free data recovery software for Mac (one of the few).
+TestDisk and PhotoRec is fully open-source software package, meaning it’s completely free data recovery software for Mac (one of the few).
 It’s also as versatile as it is powerful.
 In fact, it’s even used by data recovery professionals.

-While its primary purpose was to recover lost partitions and make non-booting disks bootable again, its companion freeware program PhotoRec specializes in recovering lost media files.
+While TestDisk’s primary purpose is to recover lost partitions and make non-booting disks bootable again, its companion freeware program PhotoRec specializes in recovering lost media files.
 However, its usability suffers due to a lack of a graphical interface.

 - Versatile.
 With TestDisk and PhotoRec combined, Mac users can recover a wide range of file formats, including those commonly found on SD cards (exFAT, FAT32, and NTFS).
 It can also recover HFS, ext2, ext3, ext4, HFS, JFS, JPG, PNG, PDF, TXT, and many more file types.